bjornarveie/HPX_project/README.md

 - [ ] See if it converges.
 Loop over and find max distance to one and also normalized (ab value from 1 and add all up, then divide by number of cells).
 - [ ] Redo the benchmarking under optimal conditions.
 - [ ] Use malloc if it is not to difficult to install.
-- [ ] Install HPX and hwloc on cluster.
-- [ ] Find out how to find the correct folder.
-- [ ] Questions: How to compile on VSC Cluster.
-How to find correct folder?
-Load modules into the home folders?
-Possible to save textfiles?
-SLRM files?

 ## Important concepts